Understanding Arthritis and the Benefits of Physical Activity

-Investments of as little as 60 minutes per week can yield some improvements for people with OA, but a minimum of 150 minutes (2.5 hours) of moderate intensity aerobic and two days of muscle strengthening exercise per week is recommended.
+Investments of as little as 60 minutes per week can yield some improvements for people with OA.
+A minimum of 150 minutes (2.5 hours) of moderate intensity aerobic and two days of muscle strengthening exercise per week is recommended.
 This will improve OA pain and joint function and support prevention and management of other chronic conditions.¹

-» Both aerobic (endurance) and muscle-strengthening (resistance) physical activity are beneficial.
+- Both aerobic and muscle-strengthening physical activity are beneficial.

-» Health benefits occur for children and adolescents, young and middle-aged adults, older adults, and those in every studied racial and ethnic group.
+- Health benefits occur for everyone.
+Children and adolescents, young and middle-aged adults, older adults, and those in every studied racial and ethnic group.

-Follow either the Active Adult or Active Older Adult Guidelines from the Physical Activity Guidelines for Americans.
-See which one meets your personal health goals and matches your abilities.
-Remember to start slowly and pay attention to how your body tolerates activity.
-The most important thing to remember is to find out what works best for you.
+Follow the Active Adult or Active Older Adult Guidelines from the Physical Activity Guidelines for Americans.
+See which guide meets your personal health goals and matches your abilities.
+Remember, start slowly and pay attention to how your body tolerates activity.
+And most importantly, find what works best for you.

 Types of Exercise:

-These types of exercise offer lots of options for staying fit:
+These exercise types offer options for staying fit: